Vikram Prabhu: 2020–present

 The next was a family ensemble cast led by veterans R. Sarathkumar and Radhika, in Dhana Sekaran's Vaanam Kottatum (2020).
 Mani Ratnam producing and also co-writing.
 Vikram Prabhu's mature and believable performance is complemented by Aishwarya Rajesh.
 Then, Asuraguru (2020) is a below average heist thriller.
 After, he starred in Pulikkuthi Pandi (2021) and Taanakkaran (2022).
 The 2 films were released in OTT and received positive reviews.
 Following this, he was cast in the 2 part multi-starter Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023).
 Both were directed by Mani Ratnam and based on Kalki's eponymous novel.
 They ended up with positive reviews and commercial success.
 His next movie was Paayum Oli Nee Yenakku (2023), Irugapatru (2023) and Raid (2023).
-Vikram Prabhu made his Telugu cinema debut with Ghaati (2025), an action crime drama directed by Krish Jagarlamudi, co-starring Anushka Shetty.
-The film is slated for theatrical release in September 2025, with OTT rights acquired by Amazon Prime Video.
+Vikram Prabhu made his Telugu cinema debut with Ghaati (2025), co-starring with Anushka Shetty and directed by Krish Jagarlamudi.

+Personal life

-completing an engineering programme, and briefly returned to Chennai to help out in the production activities of his family's Sivaji Productions venture, Chandramukhi (2005).
+Vikram studied MBA in London, completing an engineering programme, and briefly returned to Chennai to help out in the production activities of his family's Sivaji Productions venture, Chandramukhi (2005).

-On 26 February 2007 Vikram married Lakshmi Ujjaini, the daughter of Industrialist 'Cavalier' Dr. M.S.
+On 26 February 2007, Vikram married Lakshmi Ujjaini, the daughter of Industrialist 'Cavalier' Dr. M.S.
 Mathivanan.